GSRSV Home

 Please contact the

-individual or group name listed with a particular dog for more information
+individual, group or shelter listed with a particular dog for more

-about that dog!
-If you find that a dog who is listed here is no
+information about that dog!
+If you find that a dog who is listed here is

 listing.
 Contact Brian at either bab43@msn.com or 916-655-3125.